MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetdrainfragments.md

 ## Remarks

-Client drivers call **NetRingGetRxDrainFragmentIterator** to begin the process of draining receive fragments from the ring to the OS.
+Client drivers call **NetRingGetDrainFragments** to begin the process of draining receive (Rx) fragments from the ring to the OS.

 For an animation and code example of draining fragments from the ring back to the OS, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).